brokenken/Floquet_control/README.md

 ## Notes

 The scale-free exponent reported in the manuscript caption, approximately `2.46`, was obtained a posteriori by fitting the degree distribution of the finite generated network.
 It is not the input generation exponent.
 The input exponent used in the generation procedure was `gamma_in = 2.4`.

-All node labels are used consistently within each notebook and the corresponding edge-list files.